 Through the Farmer Incubator program, new and inexperienced farmers learn about regenerative farming practices and are supported in their learning processes by an experienced farm manager.
 RGFP staff provide participants with access to healthy soils, sufficient water, markets, and other infrastructure necessary for starting a small farming enterprise.
 By renting one of these low-cost plots, people can sell what they grow to start their business.
 Click here for more information.

 Every month groups of people gather at the Rio Grande Farm Park to learn about our projects and work together on improving the land.
+We also work with community groups for special projects of high need to the Park, like painting our Education Center.
 In the Springtime, we gather to prepare plots for the growing season.
 During Summer, we help our farmers with weeding and prepare for our annual celebrations.
 In Fall, we reap the harvest and put the land to bed for the Winter.
 In the off season, we host workshops on topics like food preservation, tree care, and different farming practices.
 Sign up for a mailing list, and join us!

 Farm to Pantry